tobie/specref/README.md

 Like aliases, these identifiers are resolved (there are tests for that), but, unlike aliases, they are not returned with the response to the initial query.

-Note that these identifiers can themselves point to aliases or have their own `obsoletedBy` property.
+Note that these identifiers can themselves point to aliases or have their own `obsoletedBy` property, recursively.

 ### CORS